 How do we contact any of you?

-Iowa DHS: rpage@dhs.state.ia.us
+Iowa DHS: rpage@dhs.state.ia.us:

+IWD Kathy.legggett@iwd.iowa.gov

 Can you make the grant budget form PDF fillable please?

+In Iowagrants.gov you will find a fillable budget template, please contact Kathy.leggett@iwd.iowa.gov if you cannot locate it.

 Can a building or land count as the match for the IWD funds?

+Documentation of the purchase or donation of a building or land within the grant timeline can be used as a match.

 On the budget spreadsheet Column E, is this an amount or type of funds, IWD or DHS?

+Amount

 Can the DHS grant be used to replace unsafe center playground fencing?
 Replace unsafe center parking lot?